Billionaire Kam Ghaffarian sets his sights on the stars with a range of space companies

 Ghaffarian is also the co-founder and chairman of Axiom Space, which now regularly sends private astronauts on commercial missions to the International Space Station — the first company allowed to connect modules and provide full-service missions to the ISS — as it works to build its own space station.

-With Quantum Space, where he's also the executive chairman, the focus is on deep space commerce and communication through a superhighway of satellites stretching from earth orbit to the moon and beyond; X-Energy, which he founded, has developed operating nuclear reactors that it says are "designed to be intrinsically safe," as well as nuclear propulsion capabilities.
+With Quantum Space, where he's also the executive chairman, the focus is on deep space commerce and communication through a superhighway of satellites stretching from Earth's orbit to the moon and beyond; X-Energy, which he founded, has developed operating nuclear reactors that, according to the company, are "designed to be intrinsically safe," as well as nuclear propulsion capabilities.

 Follow and listen to CNBC's "Manifest Space" podcast, hosted by Morgan Brennan, wherever you get your podcasts.